-The Reading questions test your comprehension skill and your ability understand the meanings of words in context.
-The Writing questions will measure your abilitity to edit and revised passages of text, with a focus on sentence structure, word usage, and punctuation.
+The Reading questions test your comprehension skill as well as your ability to understand the meanings of words in context.
+The Writing questions measure your ability to edit and revise passages of text, with a focus on sentence structure, word usage, and punctuation.

 There are 3 ACCUPLACER math tests: Arithmetic, Quantitative Reasoning, and Advanced Algebra.
 You definitely want to review these topics to make sure you remember how to solve these problems.
 As you work through each ACCUPLACER math practice test, pay attention to the questions you miss and make sure you spend extra time studying these topics.

 The WritePlacer written essay measures your ability to write effectively.
 You will be given an essay prompt, and you will need to write a multiple-paragraph essay of about 300–600 words.
 You will be graded on these 5 characteristics: Focus, Organization, Development & Support, Sentence Structure, and Mechanical Conventions.

 Your ACCUPLACER score can definitely benefit from test prep.
 Start your review right now with our free ACCUPLACER practice test.

 Why Should You Prepare for the Accuplacer Test?The purpose of the Accuplacer Placement Test is to assess your grasp of the math and language concepts you learned over the course of your four years in high school.
 The results of your placement exam will indicate what level courses you will be required to take.
 If you receive a low score, you may find yourself in remedial math or English, relearning materials you covered in high school.

 Preparing with TestPrep-Online’s Accuplacer Practice Pack will save you the time and money that you would otherwise spend on remedial level classes.
 This is a great option if you simply need a refresher to review the material and understand the types of questions you will likely face on the actual test.